- Also known as Wild Celery, Masterwort, Dang Gui (chinese)

 - Roots are generally considered a spice while the stems and leaves a herb

-- Roots can be used in soups or herbal tea, fla
+- Roots can be used in soups or herbal tea, flavour alcohols and liqueurs

 Anise